 1st Gen 4Runner Shot Cred: @Rockymtn4Runner

-First, let’s start with the classic 1st Gen 4Runner, first released in May of 1984.
+First, let’s start with the classic 1st Gen 4Runner, first released in May of 1984, and spawned from the from Toyota Trekker (Pre 4Runner – a collaboration between Toyota and Winnebago).
 The 1st Gen 4Runner was a 2 door SUV based on the Toyota Hilux with a truck mix.
 It’s commonly equipped with the 22re 4cyl and a 3.0 6cyl with the choice of a manual or automatic transmission.

 They have a removable rear top/shell similar to a Jeeps removable top.
 Stock, the 1st Gen 4Runner has good gas mileage with a 19mpg city and 23 highway but the 22re is pretty sluggish compared to later years.
 Unless you happen to find the special 22re turbo 1st Gen 4Runner, but that’s an entire blog post on its own.
 With the 22re 1st Gen 4Runner, you will have a wide range of aftermarket parts as well, which we will get to soon.

 They have no real support, body wise, though.
 So if rot begins to occur, you will have to find another 1st Gen 4Runner for quarters and floors and other common rot areas.
-There is also not a ton of options when it comes to the interior if your seats become ripped or destroyed while Off-Roading.
+There is also not a ton of options when it comes to the interior if your seats become ripped or destroyed.

-But, as long as you can get your hands on a 1st Gen 4Runner that is well cared for, with nice interior/ exterior, they are amazing if maintained properly.
-While we did say the 22re engines are sluggish, they are “Unkillable” if maintained properly.
+As long as you can get your hands on a 1st Gen 4Runner that is well cared for, with nice interior/ exterior, they are amazing if maintained properly.
+While we did say the 22re engines are sluggish, they are “unkillable” if maintained properly.

 The 1st Gen 4Runner is a solid all-around choice for an old-school look and feel that provides unparalleled dependability on and Off-Road.
 The key here is being patient, look around on Craigslist from city to city until you find one that has been “Garage Kept” and “Granny Owned”.
 If you find one of these, call us, we will more than likely buy it out from under you.